 - Motorized scooters or other personal transportation devices when used as a mobility aid by individuals with mobility impairment

-- No Plastic, Metal, or Glass Cups, Cans or Containers of any kind except for medical or infant needs
+- No glass cups or bottles of any kind except for medical or infant needs

 - No computers or laptops